c3lang/c3-web/src/content/docs/Language Common/attributes.md

 *Used for: function*

 Marks the function as a benchmark function.
-Will be added to the list of benchmark functions when the benchmarks are run, otherwise the function will not be included in the compilation.
+The function will be added to the list of benchmark functions to run when benchmarking mode is active (i.e. when running the `c3c benchmark` command).
+Otherwise, outside of benchmarking mode, the function will not be included in the compilation.

+This is similar to the `c3c test` command and the `@test` attribute.
+You can think of benchmarking mode as being like "unit testing for performance" instead of "unit testing for correctness".
+As such, both testing and benchmarking should be used regularly for any program where you care about program quality and user experience.

 ### `@bigendian`